 There’s a bathroom on the right

-The interpretation of these lyrics are going to be very different than if you were to interpret the real lyrics:
+The interpretation of these lyrics is going to be very different than if you were to interpret the real lyrics:

 Don’t go around tonight